 You can track those events in GA Real-time GA reports.

 Now let’s talk about Google Tag Manager events.
-In order to see them enable GTM’s Preview and Debug mode by clicking little arrow icon near Publish button and then clicking Preview.
+In order to see them enable GTM’s Preview and Debug mode by clicking the Preview button in the top right corner of Google Tag Manager interface.

 After you enable Preview and Debug mode, a large orange notification banner will appear in GTM user interface.